-Land of Hope: An Invitation to the Great American Story relates the history of the United States in a clear-eyed fashion while stressing the great opportunity and positive effects of our country’s unique experiment in self-governance.
-Author Wilfred McClay says in his introduction that the primary objective of the book is "to offer to American readers, young and old alike, an accurate, responsible, coherent, persuasive, and inspiring narrative account of their country─an account that will inform and deepen their sense of the land they inhabit and equip them for the privileges and responsibilities of citizenship" (p. xi).
+The textbook relates the history of the United States in a clear-eyed fashion while stressing the great opportunity and positive effects of our country’s unique experiment in self-governance.
+Author Wilfred McClay says in his introduction (p. xi) that the primary objective of the book is "to offer to American readers, young and old alike, an accurate, responsible, coherent, persuasive, and inspiring narrative account of their country─an account that will inform and deepen their sense of the land they inhabit and equip them for the privileges and responsibilities of citizenship."

 How quickly his [President Franklin D. Roosevelt’s] fortunes had turned.
 After November 1938, there would be no more Hundred Days explosions of legislative activity.
 Roosevelt’s New Deal had made dramatic and permanent changes in the landscape of American life and had eased the effects of a very great economic calamity.
 His spirit and his words had restored the nation’s spirit.
 But his policies had not solved the problems of the economy and had not returned the country to full employment.
-It would take, not the moral equivalent of war, but war itself to accomplish that ( p.
-315).
+It would take, not the moral equivalent of war, but war itself to accomplish that.

-In the book’s epilogue, McClay says,
+In the textbook’s epilogue on page 423, McClay says,